-We will open up the Application Page for the 2020 Class of Peace Interns toward the end of this year.
+The Application Page for the 2020 Class of Peace Interns will open on November 15, 2019.

 Please read below to learn more!

 What does it take to be a Peace Intern?

 Thanks for your interest in the DPF Intern program.
 Below are some things to be aware of as you consider applying:

 Peace Interns must be at least 21 years of age by June 1 of the year of their internship.